ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

 introduction to learning software for researchers and data scientists*.

-Lastly, note that **this blogpost is not a tutorial.** Instead, I'll touch upon a skill roadmap that will enable you to build an ML service&mdash; i.e., "how to get there."
-There are many resources available nowadays, and I'll talk about my recommendations here!
+Lastly, note that **this blogpost is not a tutorial.** Instead, I'll touch upon a skill roadmap that will enable you to build an ML service&mdash; i.e., how to get there.
+There are many resources available nowadays, so I'll talk about my recommendations here!

 ## Wait, but why an ML Service?